 “I’m holding my breath,” says Lawler-Baack, a retired investment adviser from Vacaville, Calif.
 She’s headed to Berkshire and the Isle of Wight this summer, and like many travelers with plans to visit the United Kingdom, she doesn’t know what to expect.

 Read more “New uncertainty about Brexit for Britain-bound travelers”

 On a recent Delta Air Lines flight from Newark to Minneapolis, a passenger seated near Stephanie Wolkin downed five mini-bottles of vodka in rapid succession.
 By the time the plane landed, the intoxicated passenger had become violently ill, and Wolkin, a retired union worker from St. Paul, Minn., had earned 10,000 frequent-flier miles the hard way.

-Read more “Everything you need to know about flying with babies”
+Read more “Here’s what you need to know about alcohol on planes”

 If you like crowds, personalized travel experiences or talking to machines, then you’re going to love traveling in 2019.
 That’s because “overtourism,” personalization and artificial intelligence rank among the top travel trends of the new year, experts say.
 And, as in years past, you’ll also pay more to get where you’re going.

 The roads, skies and railways will be filled to the point of gridlock, warns Mahmood Khan, a professor in Virginia Tech’s Department of Hospitality and Tourism Management.
 Higher demand promises to make 2019 one of the busiest travel years on record.

 Read more “What’s next?
 Here are the top travel trends for 2019”